Boswell Brewery in Quebec City (1852-1968)

-In 1930 National Breweries Ltd., owner of Boswell’s Brewery from 1909, opened the “Talon Vaults” in the cellars under the former maltings.
+In 1930 National Breweries Ltd., owner of Boswell’s Brewery after 1909, opened the “Talon Vaults” in the cellars under the former maltings.
 These were used as a reception centre and for tourist visits.
-As Boswell had ceased making its own malt it made sense that the vaults were re-purposed.
-This marketing move can be viewed as embellishing an undeniable link between Boswell’s business and Jean Talon’s brewery, since the vaults were built in the early 1700s for use by the second palace: Jean Talon had never used them to store his beer, that is.
+As Boswell had ceased making malt it made sense that the vaults were re-purposed.
+This marketing move can be viewed as embellishing an undeniable link between Boswell’s business and Jean Talon’s brewery, as my research suggests the vaults were built in the early 1700s for use by the second palace.
+Jean Talon had never used them to store beer, that is.

-Archaeological work since the 1980s has confirmed the true facts, although it seems the history was known early in the 1900s, too.
-Perhaps, therefore, there was commercial puffery as the 25th anniversary booklet of National Breweries Ltd. refers to one palace only and assuming the distinction between the two was known, the document doesn’t say.
+Archaeological work since the 1980s has confirmed the true facts, although it seems the history was known early in the 1900s.
+Perhaps, therefore, there was commercial exaggeration as the 25th anniversary booklet of National Breweries Ltd. refers to only one palace and, if the distinction between the two sites was known, the document doesn’t say.

 Between 1930 and the early 1970s when all use of the Boswell complex for brewing had ceased, some 2,000,000 people had visited the vaults.
-They are now more properly termed the Palace Vaults (les Voûtes du Palais) and house an interpretation centre, that is museum run by the City of Quebec.
+They are now more properly termed the Palace Vaults (les Voûtes du Palais) and house an interpretation centre, or museum run by the City of Quebec.

 But did Jean Talon build cellars in 1668 under his brewery site to store beer?
 And if he did, did Boswell use these chambers to store his beer from 1852?
 Certainly there are surviving cellars or tunnels under the first palace site.
-They are described in archeological studies conducted since the 1980s, e.g., Marcel Moussette’s excellent study cited below.
-The brewery used one of these chambers to funnel an aqueduct pipe through, at least in later years.
-If I learn anything further I will discuss it here, as stated earlier.
+These are described in archeological studies conducted since the 1980s, e.g., in Marcel Moussette’s excellent study listed below.
+The brewery used one of these chambers to funnel an aqueduct pipe, at least in later years.